archan-joshi/archan-joshi/README.md

+## Hi There!

-## I'm current in my 4th Year of Computer Science at Toronto Metropolitan University
+I'm currently in my 4th Year of Computer Science at Toronto Metropolitan University.

-## Extensive IT Experience: Over two years of experience in IT, serving as a Field Services Technician and Technical Support Engineer.
+I have an extensive IT background with over two years of experience, serving as a Field Services Technician and Technical Support Engineer.

 <!--